-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenue, support and expenses during the reporting period.
-Actual results could differ from those estimates and be affected by the severity and duration of the COVID-19 pandemic, the extent of actions to contain or treat COVID-19, how quickly and to what extent normal economic and operating activity can resume, and the severity and duration of the global economic downturn that results from the pandemic
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements.
+Such estimates affect the reported amounts of revenue and expenses during the reporting period.
+Actual results may differ from those estimates.

-NOTES TO FINANCIAL STATEMENTS For the years ended December 31, 2021 and 2020
+NOTES TO FINANCIAL STATEMENTS For the years ended December 31, 2022 and 2021